 Most of the studies mentioned earlier are based on old-style analogue phones.
 Today, we use more and more digital signals.
 To transfer more information faster, the trend is towards using higher frequencies.
 To achieve this, masts are being placed closer and closer to population centres, often on street lamps.
 What’s more, the digital signals are pulsed, which may be much worse for your health.

 Let me explain why.
 Imagine being in either a lit room or a dark room.
 No problem with these two scenarios.
 Now turn the lights on and off every second.
 This creates massive biological stress.
 Well, the same thing is happening with these digital signals, and we really have very little idea what effect this is having.
 The reason this may be such bad news is that the light-sensitive cells in your brain can’t tell the difference between light and microwave signals.
 Lights turn off melatonin production in the pineal gland.
-(Melatonin acts as an antioxidant, cleaning up your cells and hence reducing cancer risk.)
+(Melatonin acts as an antioxidantAntioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection…, cleaning up your cells and hence reducing cancer risk.)

 At night, when there is no light, melatonin production goes up.
 If you have a clock radio (which contains a transformer) – or even worse, a base station for a cordless phone – next to your bed, your pineal is receiving what it thinks is a light signal.
 The net result is worse sleep, less REM dream sleep, and less health-promoting melatonin.